 For a Triple they can do a bonus attack and then a bonus disengage move getting in a better position around that objective or forcing the opponent to follow you wasting one of their activations.

-Toughness 4 and 20 wounds guarantee a decent survivability, especially if protecting the leader under the Righteous Aura increasing their toughness to 5.
+Toughness 4 and 20 wounds guarantee a decent survivability, especially if protecting the leader under the Righteous Aura that increases their toughness to 5.

 The Gryph-hound becomes an interesting choice in Warcry and a small pack of these fighters can bring down some tough opponents.

 Aetherwing: 65 points

-The Aetherwings are the cheapest unit in the game (same points as some grots) but can help increase the number of fighters in an otherwise pretty expensive roster.
+The Aetherwings are one of the cheapest unit in the game (same points as some grots) but can help increase the number of fighters in an otherwise pretty expensive roster.

 With toughness 2, 8 Wounds and 3 Attacks at Strength 2 they are definitely not there to hold the ground in melee, but they can be really useful scouts.

 They can fly with a movement of 12” allowing to reach the furthest objectives or run in circles around opponents eager to pull them down.

 Their Warning Cry ability (one attack against a targeted fighter within 6” of the Aetherwing can be re-rolled) it’s extremely useful to assure maximum damage from the snipers.

 The Farstriders (575 points)